KrotosBenjamin/KrotosBenjamin.github.io/pages/contact.md

 **Why Join the HEART-GeN Lab?**

  * **Cutting-Edge Research:** Work alongside world-class researchers on innovative projects that are advancing our understanding of the human genome and its impact on health.
- * **Collaborative Environment:** Be part of a supportive and collaborative team that values diversity, inclusivity, and intellectual curiosity.
+ * **Collaborative Environment:** Be part of a supportive and collaborative team that values mutual respect and intellectual curiosity.
  * **Mentorship and Professional Development:** Receive personalized mentorship and guidance from experienced scientists to develop your skills and career goals.
  * **Opportunities for Growth:** Explore various research areas and gain hands-on experience in cutting-edge techniques and technologies.